 - Vynil = Similar to the Turbine lineup but with more premium models that have bigger drivers.

-- Electrostatic = The audio-oriented line up that has Bluedio's priciest headphones and multiple driver technology to provide a unique sound.
+- Electrostatic = The audio-oriented lineup that has Bluedio's priciest headphones and a multiple-driver technology to provide a unique sound.